 - The advantage over competitors.
 The uniqueness of the idea lies not in the creation of something completely new, but in the improving of the existing concept that will give you an advantage.
 It is better if the idea has possibilities for fast scaling.

 How to choose a niche:

 - Identify your interests and strengths.
 Only if your activity brings you a sense of satisfaction, can you do it well.
-It is appropriate to a business, too.
+It is appropriate to business, too.
 Find your key skills and knowledge and use them at full capacity.

 - Do some research.
 Surveys, statistics, talks, everything is beneficial in this deal.

 - Learn your audience.
 It is about a deep knowledge of your future customers.
 Try to learn mainstream and tendencies in your niche.